 Since 2004, Harper College has hosted an annual Diversity Symposium.
 The diversity symposium provides Harper’s employees with a unique opportunity to learn and discuss important topics that are centered around diversity, equity, and inclusion.
-A keynote speaker, breakout sessions, and critical conversations create an atmosphere of reflection and transformation.
+Keynote speakers, breakout sessions, and critical conversations create an atmosphere of reflection and transformation.
 All employees are invited and encouraged to attend the facilitated discussions and presentations that occur throughout the symposium.
 The discussions and activities highlight a variety of diversity, equity, and inclusion topics that promote critical thinking and reflection.
 This annual event continues to be an anchor for many employees.

 2022 DIVERSITY SYMPOSIUM